-The Celtic Tenors are one of a new wave of Irish vocal groups to emerge over the last 10 years and achieve worldwide success.
+The Celtic Tenors are one of a new wave of Irish vocal groups to achieve worldwide success.

 The three singers – James Nelson, Matthew Gilsenan and Daryl Simpson – are all classically trained but they are just as comfortable singing folk and pop songs as they are singing opera.